rOpenSpain/CatastRo/README.md

 ## Query a coordinate

 The function `getRC` recives the coordinates (X,Y) and the spatial reference used.
-The return is the casdastral reference of the property in that point, as well as the direction (town street and number)
+The return is the casdastral reference of the property in that point, as well as the direction (town street and number).

 ```